Can I Consolidate My Debt Before Applying For A Mortgage?

 Having a good credit history can significantly affect what mortgage deals you're offered.
 Lenders won't just look at your current situation but at how you've handled debts previously.
 If you've kept up with repayments and paid in full in the past, this is a big tick on your record.

-The lender will also consider the types of loans you've been taking out.
+Creditors will also consider the types of loans you've been taking out.
 If there are many large, non-essential purchases on your record, it may count against you.
 However, if your loans are frequently essential (such as for emergency repairs), lenders tend to be more understanding.

 Remember, your credit score is something that you can build and improve over time.
 You'll want to take some time to get it in the best shape possible before applying for a mortgage.